cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 HPKE ciphertexts are not forward secret with respect to recipient compromise in any mode.
-This means that compromise of long-term recipient secrets allows an attacker to decrypt past ciphertexts encrypted under said secret.
+This means that compromise of long-term recipient secrets allows an attacker to decrypt past ciphertexts encrypted under said secrets.
 This is because only long-term secrets are used on the side of the recipient.

 HPKE ciphertexts are forward secret with respect to sender compromise in all